Nutrition Advent Calendar – Day 22

-Cooking Methods for Fresh, Frozen and Canned Vegetables
+Cooking Methods for Fresh, Frozen, and Canned Veggies

 How you cook food can influence the nutrient availability of certain foods.
 This helps release nutrients from the food for the body to absorb them more easily.

 Some water-soluble nutrients (e.g. B vitamins & vitamin C) may be lost during the cooking process of fresh vs frozen vs canned Vegetables, but this will not completely destroy the quality of the food.
 In fact, cooking some foods enhances their antioxidant capacity, particularly beta-carotene from carrots, lycopene from tomatoes, and lutein from broccoli and courgette.